sverweij/virtual-code-owners/README.md

   (unless they're in a _section_ that has default owners `[sales related] @ch/sales` in which case the rule inherits the default owners of that section)
 - valid sections headings comply with the syntax described over at [GitLab](https://docs.gitlab.com/ee/user/project/codeowners/reference.html#sections)
-  > different from GitLab's syntax the line `[bla @group` is not interpreted
+  > same as GitLab's syntax the line `[bla @group` is interpreted
-  > as a rule, but as an erroneous section heading.
-This behaviour might change
+  > as a rule, and not as an erroneous section heading.
-  > to be the same as GitLab's in future releases without a major version bump.

 ### Does virtual-code-owners support GitLab style sections?